Physiatrist Phone Consultation – March 15 2021

 Medication Fiasco – 10 February 2022

 Due to the fact that the Tramadol and Percocet are controlled opioids, which I totally understand, it is, nonetheless, extremely frustrating that I cannot order until the day before I run out and for Tramadol I am going to pick up meds, without any meds in my system because the day I pick them up I need them.
-I have gone through this with the pharmacy and the doctor but the doctor refuses to back up the pick up day by even 1 day. i haver had times when I am unable to go to the pharmacy and my husband has had to be late to work to go for me.
-Thankfully his company is very understanding.
+I have gone through this with the pharmacy and the doctor but the doctor refuses to back up the pick up day by even 1 day.
+This is a very frustrating experience.

 I spent the whole of Sunday without Tramadol and had to take extra strong aspirin instead.
 On extreme pain days I take aspirin as well as Tramadol.
 Needless to say the pain was unbearable and I had to go to pick up the meds that were finally sent through for Monday.

 I have noticed that over the past few months leading up to Christmas 2021 that the pain has steadily been getting worse.
-Since Christmas the pain is now debilitating and I can barely move without severe pain.
+Since Christmas the pain is now debilitating.
 Even sitting still is now painful after a short time.
 Without a heat pad, hot water bottle or a TENS machine I would be at my wits end, not that I’m far away at the moment.

 Non-Obstructing Kidney Stones